 RES Master’s Thesis Defence Committee Requirements

-The master’s thesis examination committee should be comprised of members of the pre-approved RES supervisory committee, one examiner not involved in supervisory committee, plus an additional departmental examiner if needed (see below).
+The master’s thesis examination committee should be comprised of the members of the pre-approved RES supervisory committee plus one external examiner who has had no involvement in the thesis supervision.
 G+PS requires that the examination committee include, at minimum, the supervisor and one person not involved in the thesis supervision.

 External (non-committee) member: